christopher5106/christopher5106.github.io/_posts/2016-02-04-bidmach-tutorial.markdown

 categories: big data
 ---

-BIDMach is a very powerful library for Scala,
+BIDMach is a very powerful library in Scala,

 - on matrix operations, as powerful as Python Numpy library on CPU, but offering to possibility to work on CPU and GPU indifferently.